Periodontists in New City, NY

 Treating Missing Teeth

-Dental implants are, without a doubt, the best way to replace a missing tooth.
-Being the expert in the tissues surrounding a tooth, your periodontist is also the expert in placing dental implants into those tissues.
-The implant itself replaces the root of a tooth, and your dentist builds a crown onto the implant to replace the exposed portion of the tooth.
+Dental implants are the way to replace a missing tooth.
+As professionals trained in the tissues surrounding a tooth, periodontists are also trained in placing dental implants into those tissues.
+Through advanced dental medicine techniques, we ensure optimal placement and integration.
+The implant itself replaces the root of a tooth, and your general dentist builds a crown onto the implant to replace the exposed portion of the tooth.
+Because periodontal disease can affect dental implants (called peri-implantitis), your periodontist also cares for any problems that arise with dental implants.

 Inadequate Jawbone

 Replacing missing teeth with dental implants requires a minimum amount of jawbone.
 In patients who do not meet that minimum, additional treatment is required to build up that area of bone.
 Bone grafting procedures improve the width and height of bone available for a dental implant.
+These procedures restore bone tissue to support successful implant placement.

-Contact an Experienced Periodontists in New York at Rockland Dental Specialists
+Contact Our Periodontists at Rockland Dental Specialists

 CONTACT